 Hello and welcome to my practice website!
 I hope you find the site to be informative, friendly, and supportive during this challenging time.
-First off, let me commend you for taking the initial step towards finding the support that you or your loved one are in need of.
 Psychotherapy can offer you or your family members an opportunity to better understand your situation and to learn new ways of solving problems.
 I am committed to providing a caring environment in which you and your child can identify and explore issues that may be getting in the way of a more rewarding home life, academic success, or more fulfilling social relationships.
-Please contact me via telephone to schedule an appointment.
+Please contact me via telephone or fill out an inquiry form on the Contact tab to schedule an appointment.

 Originally from New York, I relocated to Scottsdale 19 years ago to attend Arizona State University where I earned my Bachelors in Family Studies and Human Development and my Masters in Marriage and Family Therapy.
 I am now a wife, and Mother to three beautiful and energetic children.
-I am a professional member of the American Association for Marriage and Family Therapy (AAMFT) and the International Association of Eating Disorder Professionals (IAEDP) Foundation and an Independently Licensed Marriage and Family Therapist (LMFT) and I specialize in providing individual and family therapy to children, adolescents, and families just like yours.
+I am a professional member of the American Association for Marriage and Family Therapy (AAMFT) and the International Association of Eating Disorder Professionals (IAEDP) Foundation, am an Independently Licensed Marriage and Family Therapist (LMFT) and have completed my certification in Traumatic Stress Studies through Bessel van der Kolk’s Trauma Research Foundation.

 My passion is to help children, families, and individuals experiencing relational, emotional, or behavioral difficulties find healing from their background and an increased sense of well-being.
 As a clinician, I focus on the development of the whole person.
 Often, my clients are excelling in certain areas of life, while struggling in other realms.
 My psychotherapy services aim to support persons in achieving a sense of balance in in all aspects of their lives with a focus on emotional regulation and interpersonal effectiveness.

 My methods include body-oriented modalities such as sensory awareness, mindfulness, and affect regulation and integrate poly-vagal theory, parts work, and the latest research on trauma and the body and play therapy (including sand tray therapy) approaches.
-I am very fond of DBT which has been found to be effective in treating issues related to emotional dysregulation such as anxiety, depression, self-harm, and eating disorders however as part of the treatment process, I will complete a clinical assessment and individualize my treatment approach to meet each client’s unique needs.
+I am very fond of DBT which has been found to be effective in treating issues related to emotional dysregulation such as anxiety, depression, self-harm, and eating disorders and offer EMDR therapy for issues related to anxiety or complex trauma.
+As part of the treatment process, I will complete a clinical assessment and individualize my treatment approach to meet each client’s unique needs.

-I specialize in treating children and families and commonly treat issues pertaining to anxiety, depression, adverse childhood experiences, eating disorders, substance use and abuse, co-dependency, child-parent relational issues, and traumatic stress.
+I specialize in treating children and families and commonly treat issues pertaining to anxiety, depression, adverse childhood experiences, eating disorders, substance use and abuse, co-dependency, child-parent relational issues, and developmental trauma.
 Please contact me for a free fifteen minute phone consultation to determine if your therapeutic needs a good match for my skills and expertise.

 Child Centered Play Therapy